 If our word choices create a particular tone and mood, then we’re talking about ‘voice’ as well, which instantly moulds reader expectations.
 No one who’s read Thomas Hardy’s opening description of Egdon Heath in The Return of the Native could possibly expect a romantic comedy to follow.

 When I began writing, I allowed place to dictate my stories.
 Travelling the world as a journalist, then on a gap year, I let places inspire me, and followed ideas wherever they led.
-I’d love to have the luxury of time (and money!) to travel in this way again, and write ‘found’ stories; instead, I’ve consciously adopted a character-centred approach to place.
+I’d love to have the luxury of time (and money!) to travel in this way again, and write ‘found’ stories.
+Instead, I’ve consciously adopted a character-centred approach to place.

 By this I mean that I try my hardest to forget that I’m telling a story.
 Once I’ve researched a place, I live it through my main character.
 It exists exclusively as their subjective experience of it.
-I see it only through their eyes and feels it through their skin.
+I see it only through their eyes and feel it through their skin.
 This approach helps no end when deciding what details a character would notice about this place at this particular point in time.
 They certainly won’t notice or describe anything familiar, for example.

 It also forces me to decide early on how a character’s perceptions are coloured by their state of mind.
 Are they in some kind of emotion turmoil or struggling with inner conflicts, repressed or acknowledged?
 Are they grieving or in shock, guilt-ridden or in denial, facing a complex life decision or experiencing a sense of foreboding.
 How does their physical wellbeing or lack of it impact on the way they interact with this setting at this point in the story?
 A cocky young policeman won’t see a dark alleyway in the same way as the wily old criminal he’s chasing, or in the same way as a wealthy bond trader with cocaine in his pocket, or the terrified trafficked girl with a gang master hot on her heels – and the battery signal on her phone flashing empty.